mwangdakota/pages-uswds-jekyll/pages/topics/pm.md

   SynTouch LLC BioTac Toccare provides tactile evaluations that are consistent, quantifiable, and reflective of human perceptions.
 ---
 {% capture tt_description %}
 The Power Management topic address the development of novel technologies that enable new power and thermal management solutions.
-Innovations supported could range from device-scale breakthroughs, to embedded or standalone systems, to grid-scale technologies.
+Innovations supported could range from device-scale breakthroughs to embedded or standalone systems or grid-scale technologies.
 {% endcapture %}

 {% capture tt_features %}